 9. Hello Americans!

+Thank you very much for your concern for us, for remembering.
 Your quilts are very warm and nice.
 Thank you one more time for everything.

 10. Dear American friends!